An award-winning journalist shares her top tips for handling sick days as a self-employed professional and creative entrepreneur.

 Between whimpering like a baby (pain) and dragging myself between the bedroom to my son’s cot to the office to hospital, it wasn’t lost on me that I’d be much less stressed and find it much quicker to recover if I wasn’t obsessing about how much time (and therefore money) I was losing by missing work.
 If I had a full-time job, my sick days would be paid for.
 But because I’m self-employed, I get to foot the sickness bill.

+As self-employed professionals, it’s vital that we prepare for these emergencies, these sick days, and these periods when we simply can’t keep the money coming in.
 Here are my ways of handling sick days and how I try to make them less stressful.

 1. Plan for lost days

 When you’re making an estimate of how many days you can work in a month, plan for the days when you have family emergencies, sick kids, or unavoidable parent-teacher meetings.
-This is in addition to the weekends and other planned holidays.
+This is in addition to weekends and other planned holidays.

 2. Take time to recover

 I have this extremely unproductive habit of sitting in front of my computer with my head in my hands trying to work, but of course, not really getting anything done.
 Wouldn’t it just be better to go to bed, get up, and then try to tackle everything?
-It’s not productive for you to act like a hero or get stressed over things you can’t control, so stop trying to control them.
+It’s not productive or smart for you to act like a hero or get stressed over things you can’t control, so stop trying to control them.

 3. Ask for help